Yandex Cloud

 To configure a TLS certificate for a CDN resource, use these parameters:

 • --dont-use-ssl-cert: Do not use a certificate.
-The resource will be only available over HTTP.
+The resource will be available only over HTTP.

 • --cert-manager-ssl-cert-id: Certificate ID.
 The resource will be available over HTTP and HTTPS.